-This guide will detail the length of specific step by step bone spur surgery recovery time.
+This guide will detail the length of specific step-by-step bone spur surgery recovery times.

 Day 1: Top of the Foot Spur Removal Surgery Day:

-- The actually surgery takes well under an hour, and your foot is usually numbed up for the rest of the day.
+- The actual surgery takes well under an hour, and your foot is usually numbed up for the rest of the day.

 - No implants or bone healing is necessary, except for the healing of bone pain.

 - You can wear a boot over your dressing almost immediately.